-If a static page often comes with a full-width template by default, most WordPress themes always put a sidebar on a blog page.
-In order to remove the sidebar only from blog pages, follow these steps below:
+If a WordPress static page often comes with a full-width template by default, most WordPress themes display sidebars on a blog page.
+In order to remove sidebars only from blog pages, follow these steps below:

 - From your WordPress dashboard, go to Settings -> Reading